TW-Gazebo/sandwich-bot-2/README.md

 # Introduction

-This repository contains ros related code for Sandwich-bot-2.
+This repository contains ros-ign based code for Sandwich-bot-2.
 Sandwich-bot-2 is a successor of sandwich-bot-1.
 What's new in 2?

 - Hardware features:
   - bigger in size.